International Council

 Oksana Nesterenko, Ukraine

-Dr. Oksana Nesterenko is a Ukrainian legal scholar, expert, and anti-corruption activist.
-Currently, she is the Executive Director of the Anti-Corruption Research and Education Center.
-Oksana Nesterenko is a former Fulbright-Kennan Institute Research Scholar and was the co-founder of the first interdisciplinary Master’s Program in anti-corruption in Ukraine.
-As a scholar, lecturer and legal advisor, Oksana focuses on issues in constitutional law and anti-corruption public policy, particularly, the role of civil society in fighting corruption, freedom of information, whistleblower protection, etc. She has authored 70 publications on these topics.
-She has also been managing numerous projects designed for increasing transparency and accountability for the past 17 years.
+Dr Oksana Nesterenko is a Ukrainian legal scholar and anti-corruption expert.
+She serves as Executive Director of the Anti-Corruption Research and Education Center.
+A former Fulbright-Kennan Institute Research Scholar, she co-founded Ukraine’s first interdisciplinary Master’s Program in anti-corruption.
+As a scholar, lecturer, and legal advisor, Dr Nesterenko specialises in constitutional law and anti-corruption policy, with a focus on civil society’s role in combating corruption, freedom of information, and whistleblower protection.
+She has published 70 works on these subjects and has managed projects to increase transparency and accountability for 17 years.

-Oksana Nesterenko participated in drafting several laws in Ukraine pertaining to anti-corruption, access to information and whistleblower protection.
-She is currently a member of the working group developing the draft law on access to secret information.
+Oksana Nesterenko has contributed to drafting several Ukrainian laws on anti-corruption, access to information, and whistleblower protection.
+She is currently part of the working group developing a draft law on access to secret information.

 Abraham Taherivand, Germany

-Abraham Taherivand was born in Tehran in 1978.
-He grew up in Karlsruhe in Germany but has been a Berliner by choice since 1999.
-Abraham Taherivand studied business informatics, information management and engineering, and design thinking.
-Abraham has won several awards at national and international business plan competitions, has been a serial FGVBHentrepreneur in the technology, Internet & consumer and food & beverage industries since 2008 and has worked in a wide variety of roles and responsibilities for corporations and organizations as a strategy and innovation consultant.
-From 2012-2021 he worked full-time for Wikimedia Germany, first as a project manager, and since 2016 as Managing Director of Wikimedia Deutschland e.
-V..
-He is co-founder of Wikidata, the first worldwide free structured knowledge database, and for this, he and his teams received the Open Data Award from Tim Berners-Lee.
-Since 2021 he has acted as an executive coach and an entrepreneur for ventures, companies and organisations.
+Abraham Taherivand was born in Tehran in 1978 and grew up in Karlsruhe, Germany.
+He has lived in Berlin since 1999.
+He studied business informatics, information management, engineering, and design thinking.
+Since 2008, Abraham has been a serial FGVBH entrepreneur in technology, internet, consumer, and food and beverage industries.
+He has received several national and international business plan awards and has served as a strategy and innovation consultant for various organisations.
+From 2012 to 2021, he worked full-time at Wikimedia Germany, first as a project manager and, from 2016, as Managing Director of Wikimedia Deutschland e.
+V. He co-founded Wikidata, the first global free structured knowledge database, for which he and his teams received the Open Data Award from Tim Berners-Lee.
+Since 2021, he has worked as an executive coach and entrepreneur for ventures, companies, and organisations.

 Pelin Ünker, Türkiye

-Pelin Ünker has been working as an investigative journalist for Deutsche Welle in Turkey since 2018.
-She worked as a business reporter and financial editor at Cumhuriyet newspaper (2008-2018).
-She is a member of the International Consortium of Investigative Journalists and has led the Turkish part of ICIJ's Big Data and leak reporting projects, including the Panama Papers, Paradise Papers, Pandora Papers, Shadow Diplomats and Deforestation Inc. In her research, she deals not only with macroeconomic data on the state of the Turkish economy, privatisations and public procurement but also cases of corruption, tax avoidance and evasion.
-In connection with the lawsuit filed by former Prime Minister Binali Yıldırım and his sons over the Paradise Papers, Ünker was sentenced to one year, one month and 15 days in prison. Ünker, whose sentence was overturned by the Court of Appeal, was awarded the Don Bolles Medal by Investigative Reporters and Editors during this time.
-She has received other awards for her work, including the Transparency Award from Transparency International Turkey.
+Her research covers macroeconomic data on the Turkish economy, privatisations, public procurement, and cases of corruption, tax avoidance, and evasion.
+Following a lawsuit filed by former Prime Minister Binali Yıldırım and his sons over the Paradise Papers, Ünker was sentenced to one year, one month, and 15 days in prison.
+Her sentence was overturned by the Court of Appeal.
+During this time, she was awarded the Don Bolles Medal by Investigative Reporters and Editors.
+She has also received other awards, including the Transparency Award from Transparency International Turkey.

 Leena Hoffmann, Luxembourg